Central Highlands - West

 Central Highlands - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Central Highlands - West, as evaluated at the latest Census, comprised 93.4% houses and 6.6% other dwellings.
-In comparison, Non-Metro Qld had 86.6% houses and 13.4% other dwellings.
-Home ownership in Central Highlands - West was 45.5%, with the remainder being mortgaged (24.2%) or rented (30.3%).
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,500 and significantly below the national average of $1,863.
-The median weekly rent figure in Central Highlands - West was $120, compared to Non-Metro Qld's $250 and substantially below the national figure of $375.
+In Central Highlands - West, as per the latest Census evaluation, 93.4% of dwellings were houses, with the remaining 6.6% comprising semi-detached homes, apartments, and other dwelling types.
+This is in contrast to Non-Metro Qld's composition of 86.6% houses and 13.4% other dwellings.
+Home ownership in Central Highlands - West stood at 45.5%, with mortgaged properties making up 24.2% and rented dwellings accounting for 30.3%.
+The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,500.
+The median weekly rent figure was recorded at $120, compared to Non-Metro Qld's $250.
+Nationally, Central Highlands - West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing